Slow Internet Connection Driving You Crazy?

-If your computer is connected to the internet but you are still experiencing a slow connection, your next option is to run a speed test.
-Navigate to speedtest.net in your preferred browser.
-Click the big “Go” button and watch the test run.
+If your computer is connected to the internet but you are still experiencing a slow connection, your next option is to run an Internet Speed Test.
+Google has it’s own Speed Test.
+It’s easy to access and remember.
+In your preferred browser, simply search on Google for “Internet Speed Test.”
+Click “Run Speed Test” and watch the test run.

 You can watch in real time what your download and upload speed is.
-The test will first run the download scan measured with the blue bar.
-Next, it will run the upload scan measured with the purple bar.
+The test will first run the download scan measured with the purple bar.
+Next, it will run the upload scan measured with the blue bar.

 If you are concerned about the speed of your connection, there are a few things you can do to help.